Peligro (Shakira album)

-Peligro (Danger, /es/) is the second studio album by Colombian singer-songwriter Shakira, released on 25 March 1993, by Sony Music Colombia.
-The third single, "Eres", earned Shakira the third place at the 1993 Viña del Mar International Song Festival.
+Peligro (Danger, /es/) is the second studio album by Colombian singer-songwriter Shakira, released on 25 March 1993 by Sony Music Colombia.
+The third single, "Eres", earned her the third place at the 1993 Viña del Mar International Song Festival.

 Background

-Author Ximena Diego wrote that "the first fifteen years of Shakira's life gave her a taste of how sweet stardom could be"; She was signed to Sony Music Colombia at the age of 13, with the deal being to record three albums, which were Magia, Peligro and Pies Descalzos.
-While Magia, her debut album, was not much of a success commercially, with only 1,200 copies sold, the songs from that record garnered frequent radio play on Colombian radio stations, and, according to Diego, showed her potential.
+Shakira was signed to Sony Music Colombia at the age of 13, with the deal to record three albums.
+While Magia, her debut album, was not much of a success commercially, with only 1,200 copies sold, the songs from that record garnered frequent radio play on Colombian stations and, according to author Ximena Diego, showed her potential.

-Despite Magia's lack of sales, Sony Colombia had higher expectations for Shakira's second album, hoping that it would heighten the small popularity she was already having.
-Diego wrote, however, that the time during the production and release of Peligro would prove that "the road of the artist was not an easy one."
-The several months of producing Peligro was one of Shakira's most frustrating periods in her career, resulting in an "odd album" that did not fare well with the singer.
+Despite Magia's low sales, Sony Colombia had greater expectations for Shakira's second album, hoping that it would heighten the limited popularity she was already enjoying.
+The production and release of Peligro showed the young singer that "the road of the artist was not an easy one".
+The several months it took to make the record was for Shakira a frustrating period.
+The result was an "odd album" that did not fare well with the singer.

 Composition

-The album features songs written by Shakira and other composers, including Eddie Sierra, who wrote "El Amor de Mi Vida" from Ricky Martin's self-titled debut album.
-Lyrically, the album addresses the themes of love and heartbreak.
-The press release by Sony Colombia, who seem satisfied with the final product, described Peligro's lyrical content as "profound", "direct" and "filled with magic and poetry".
+The album features songs written by Shakira and other composers, including Eddie Sierra, who wrote "El Amor de Mi Vida" for Ricky Martin's self-titled debut album.
+Lyrically, Peligro addresses the themes of love and heartbreak, but the closing track "1968" deals with recent history and politics.
+The press release by Sony Colombia, who seemed satisfied with the final product, described the album's lyrical content as "profound", "direct" and "filled with magic and poetry".
 Musically, the record has a "North American ballad treatment", with instrumentation of rock guitars, acoustic pianos and Kenny G-style saxophones.
-The song "Brujería" is amongst the first in Shakira's discography to have Arabic influences.
+The song "Brujería" was written by Eduardo Paz, who utilized for Shakira Arabic influences.